-Information reported to you regarding a return of capital (principal) would be supplemental information on the Form 1099-B. Generally, this amount would be reported to you in Box 1d.
+Information reported to you regarding a return of capital (principal) would be supplemental information on Form 1099-B Proceeds From Broker and Barter Exchange Transactions.
+Generally, this amount would be reported to you in Box 1d.
 You would use this amount to reduce the basis in the stock if it is still owned.

-Per IRS Publication 550 Investment Income and Expenses
+Per IRS Publication 550 Investment Income and Expenses, on page 40:

 The basis of stock must be adjusted for certain events that occur after purchase.
 For example, if you receive more stock from nontaxable stock dividends or stock splits, you must reduce the basis of your original stock.
-You must also reduce your basis when you receive nondividend distributions.
+You must also reduce your basis when you receive nondividend distributions (discussed in chapter 1).
 These distributions, up to the amount of your basis, are a nontaxable return of capital.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.